pablosaa/WyoSondes/README.md

     %           hour will accept any range of hours, but Wyoming University only has two radiosonde per day at 00 and 12Z.
 FOLLOWING OPTION INPUTS (keyword value pairs)

-    % 'netcdf', true/false --> whether to storage as NetCDF file (recomended for large datasets);
+    % 'netcdf', true/false --> whether to storage as NetCDF file (recomended for large datasets and portability);
     % 'csvfile', true/false --> whether to storage as CSV files (creates one file per hour, feasable for short datasets);
-    % 'matfile', true/false --> whether to storage as v7 MATLAB files;
+    % 'matfile', true/false --> whether to storage as v7 MATLAB files (recomended when use only with Matlab/Octave);
     % 'outputpath','/path_to/storage/' --> Dir where files are storaged (see below for default storage directory);

 Default options: